pediapress/Collection/README.txt

 ================================

-The *Collection* extension for MediaWiki_ allows users to collect articles and generate PDFs for article collections and single articles.
+The *Collection* extension for MediaWiki_ allows users to collect articles and generate downloadable version in different formats (PDF, OpenDocument Text etc.) for article collections and single articles.

-The extension has been developed for and tested with MediaWiki_ version 1.13 and later.
+The extension has been developed for and tested with MediaWiki_ version 1.14 and later.
 Some features may not be avaialable with older MediaWikis or with MediaWikis that don't have the `MediaWiki API`_ enabled.
 One example is that MediaWikis < 1.13 don't have the capability to edit articles via API, thus